mtvector/GhostOfMT/Tracking/ImageJScripts/README.md

 # Generate Results

 Before you run the results you'll want to make sure you have a number of python packages installed.
+Sorry, there's a lot of installing to do for this...
 To do this you will use pip, the python package manager.
-Open your terminal app (on macs it is inside the utilities folder in the applications folder) and enter:
+Open your terminal app (on macs it is inside the utilities folder in the applications folder) and enter (on mac):

 sudo easy_install pip

+You'll also need to install Graphviz.
+You can find it here: http://www.graphviz.org/Download_macos.php

 This should install pip (you'll need to enter your password).
 Next you use pip to install a few crucial packages for the plotting by entering the following on your command line:

 sudo pip install -I pandas==0.20.2

-sudo pip install matplotlib
+sudo pip install -I matplotlib==2.0.2

 sudo pip install -I networkx==1.11